 We help 4,000 patients every year get the lifesaving help they need at a health centre or hospital in Mbale region.
 Our priorities are women in labour or having maternal emergencies, children under 5 often with malaria and people who’ve had accidents.

 We’ve donated 34 motorbike ambulances, 30 bicycle ambulances and 90 mountain stretchers.
 We help local health districts with support towards fuel, repairs and co-ordinating the network.

 Before PONT volunteers visited Uganda, Mbale had no ambulance service at all.
 There are no doctors in most Ugandan villages.
-Many people in Mbale region live a long, difficult journey from the hospital or even from the nearest health centre and most people cannot afford to pay for transport.
+Many people in Mbale region live a long, difficult journey from the hospital or even from the nearest health centre.

 Expert Training Partnership

 A grassroots approach was needed, so Welsh Ambulance Service staff developed training that takes village health workers to the level of qualified First Emergency Responders able to administer lifesaving first aid and recognise when further treatment is necessary.

 But when patients needed treatment at a health centre or hospital, the question was – how to get them there?